A crucial challenge for all types of companies and organizations, data is still too often under-exploited.

 Organizations have different needs depending on their size and line of business.
 From finance to retail, including local governments, a data visualization tool must be able to adapt to the specific needs of each structure.
 It is therefore necessary to take a close look at avenues for functional evolution of the solution.

-|To learn more, see:|
+|To learn more, see:

 Evaluate the different data visualization solutions

-Now that you have analyzed your various selection criteria, it is time to pre-select the data visualization tools likely to meet your expectations.
+Now that you have analysed your various selection criteria, it is time to pre-select the data visualization tools likely to meet your expectations.
 Do not hesitate to carry out a benchmark based on a precise evaluation grid, in order to highlight the strengths and weaknesses of each solution.

-If a solution has caught your eye carrying out a POC (proof of concept) is strongly recommended before making a final commitment.
+If a solution has caught your eye, carrying out a POC (proof of concept) is strongly recommended before making a final commitment.
 It is a kind of prototype intended to demonstrate the feasibility of the project and to evaluate the solution with concrete achievements.

 Integrate your data visualization solution